INS Ranvir: 2008

 INS Ranvir along with INS Mysore were anchored just outside Sri Lankan territorial waters to provide security for the Indian Prime Minister Dr Manmohan Singh, and other high-ranking officials at the 15th SAARC summit.

+2010

+INS Ranvir was used as a staging platform to test the BrahMos Supersonic cruise missile.
+On March 21 2010,She fired one during tests against the decommissioned INS Meen.

 2015

 On 22–26 May 2015, INS Ranvir with INS Shakti visited Singapore.
 On 31 May - 4 June 2015, INS Ranvir with INS Shakti made a port call at Jakarta, Indonesia.
 She was commanded by Captain Jaswinder Singh.

 2022

 On 18 January 2022, there was an explosion in an internal compartment of the ship at the naval dockyard in Mumbai, resulting in three deaths and eleven injuries.
 Minor structural damage was also reported.